Back to Publications

 Zaratiana, U., Tomeh, N., Holat, P., & Charnois, T. (2023).
 GLiNER: Generalist and Lightweight Model for Named Entity Recognition. arXiv preprint arXiv:2311.08526. https://arxiv.org/abs/2311.08526

-proposes a model that performs named entity recognition using label descriptions rather than fixed classification heads.
+proposes a model that performs NER using label descriptions rather than fixed classification heads.
 As stated in the paper:

 GLiNER2 extends this idea into a broader schema-based information extraction framework, supporting not only NER but also classification and structured extraction under a unified architecture.
 The reference Python implementation is available at: https://github.com/fastino-ai/gliner2